Nixantsingh943/Nixantsingh943/README.md

 ### 🛸 Some of My (Questionably Brilliant) Projects

-- 🐸 [FrogChat](https://github.com/Nixantsingh943/passpy): Chat app for frogs.
-Yes, ribbit included.
+- 🐸 [Password-Manager](https://github.com/Nixantsingh943/passpy): Used to store the password.
-- 🧠 [MindReaderJS](https://github.com/Nixantsingh943/simple_Currency-convertor): Predicts your thoughts… sometimes… maybe?
+- 🧠 [Currency-convertor](https://github.com/Nixantsingh943/simple_Currency-convertor): Used to convert the USD in different currencies.
-- 🛸 [404-Landing-Page](https://github.com/yourusername/404-landing): A landing page that leads nowhere, beautifully.
+- 🛸 [Netflix-clone](https://github.com/Nixantsingh943/netflixclone): A Clone of netflix homepage.

 ---